 Reservations are not confirmed until payment is received.
 Call 212-580-3770 to make a reservation and provide a credit card as well as entree choices.
-We will accept a maximum of three credit cards if you would like to split your reservation with your table.

 Please note that any cancellation for a prepaid meal must be made at least 48 hours before the start of Shabbat or Jewish holidays to obtain a full refund.
 You shall not be entitled to any form of any refund or credit if you made cancellations at a later time, whether due to a change in plans, illness, act of God, etc.